TOLULOPE0407/LITA_CLASS_DOCUMENTATION/README.md

 ### Project Title: Data Analysis Class Project.

-### Project Overview
-This project is majorly to show case all that i have been able to achieve during my learning in the Ladies in Tech Africa project.
+### Project Overview: This project is to give an insight to all my learnigs during the class activities in the Ladies In Tech Africa data analysis class.
+By using three major tools and data provide by the facilitators.

-###Data sources
+### Data sources
-For this class most of the data used were provided by the facilitators of each modules.

-###Tools Used
+### Tools Used
-- Microsoft Excel()
+  - Microsoft Excel
+     1. For Data Entry
-   1.For Data Cleaning
+     2. For Data Cleaning
-   2.For Analysing
-   3.For Data visualization
+     3. For Data Analysis
+     4. For Data Visualization
+- SQL- Structured query Language for Querying of Data
+- GitHub for portfolio building